TITLE L

 (c) A water dependent structure, meaning one which is a dock, wharf, pier, breakwater, or other similar structure, or any part thereof, built over, on, or in the waters of the state, shall be constructed only as approved by the department, pursuant to RSA 482-A.

-(d) No fertilizer, except limestone, shall be applied to vegetation or soils located within 25 feet of the reference line of any public water.
-Low phosphate, slow release nitrogen fertilizer or limestone, may be used on areas beyond 25 feet from the reference line.
+(d) No fertilizer shall be applied to vegetation or soils located within 25 feet of the reference line of any public water.
+Beyond 25 feet, slow or controlled release fertilizer, as defined by rules adopted by department, may be used.

 III.
 Public water supply facilities, including water supply intakes, pipes, water treatment facilities, pump stations, and disinfection stations shall be permitted by the commissioner as necessary, consistent with the purposes of this chapter and other state law.
 Private water supply facilities shall not require a permit.